taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 # leanpub-end-insert
 ~~~~~~~~

 The three components, `App`, `Stories` and `Story`, are not defined yet but you have already created the files.
 Let's define them component by component.
-First, the `App` receives the sample stories from above as props and its only responsiblity is to render the `Stories` component and to pass over the `stories` as props.
+First, the `App` receives the sample stories from above as props and its only responsibility is to render the `Stories` component and to pass over the `stories` as props.

 {title="src/components/App.js",lang="javascript"}
 ~~~~~~~~